Alabama Negligence Lawyer

 What is Considered General Negligence in Dothan and Surrounding Areas?

-Morris, Andrews, Talmadge & Driggers, LLC (MATD).
+If you are seeking reparation for an injury that someone else caused, then you should hire a Dothan personal injury lawyer from Morris, Andrews, Talmadge & Driggers, LLC (MATD).
 Our lawyers have been named some of the most successful in the state by Business Alabama magazine, Super Lawyers® magazine, and other prestigious organizations.

 Understanding Alabama's Negligence Laws

 Negligence in Alabama can be especially tricky because of the state's contributory negligence laws.
 Contributory negligence occurs when the injured victim was somewhat at fault for their accident.
 If the plaintiff is proved to be even 1% at fault for the incident, then under a contributory negligence law, the judge or jury would rule that the offending party would pay nothing in damages.
 Many Alabama juries use a variation of this law in their verdicts, called comparative negligence, which will assign fault to both parties and have them each take financial responsibility in accordance with the amount of blame that they carry.